yihui/yihui.org/content/en/2017-12-13-typing-names.md

 Last year [I wondered why](https://twitter.com/xieyihui/status/793513354199310337) so many people wrote "LaTeX" as "LaTex", because the latter makes me feel so uncomfortable (even "Latex" will be better).
 I think [Karl's explanation](https://twitter.com/kwbroman/status/793521169471123456) was very reasonable: it is too much work!

 I hesitated for a while before I decided to use the name "[TinyTeX](https://github.com/yihui/tinytex)", but used it anyway because of the strong tradition in the (La)TeX world.
 Then guess what?
-[Carl tripped on this name](https://github.com/rocker-org/rocker-versioned/issues/59#issuecomment-349997655), twice.
+[Carl immediately tripped on this name](https://github.com/rocker-org/rocker-versioned/issues/59#issuecomment-349997655), twice.
 The R package name **tinytex** is all lowercase, though.